 Q5.
 How do I get a medical appointment?

-Our medical clinic is providing telehealth services.
-Existing patients and new patients may call us at (602) 261-6825.
+Existing patients and new patients may call us at (602) 261-6825 to schedule an appointment.
 Messages will be returned within 48 hours.
-As of October 2020, the medical clinic is no longer providing COVID testing.
+There is limited, free COVID testing available through Paradigm Labs.

 SVdP's Virginia G. Piper Medical Clinic does serve as an official COVID-19 vaccination site for Maricopa County.
 Vaccines are open to the public (anyone 18 or older) by appointment only.
 Both first dose and/or second dose Moderna COVID vaccines are available.
 There are no walk-in vaccinations.
 Contact the clinic at 602-261-6825 or firstname.lastname@example.org to schedule your appointement.